ixxhar/Covid19-Tracker/README.md

 # Covid19-Tracker
-*A bluetooth proximity application for keeping record of individuals in contact.*
+*A bluetooth proximity tracing application for keeping record of contacts, to detect and isolate corona patients.*

 ## Following features have been currently implemented